Table of Contents

 - Restrictive marketplace rules

 Another thing to consider is that a lot of these platforms come with hidden fees.
-For example, Etsy will charge a hefty percentage of your online sales, while Shopify will charge a hefty fixed price (their cheapest plan is $29/month).
+For example, Etsy will charge a hefty percentage of your online sales, while Shopify will charge a hefty fixed price.

 Now, let’s look at the pros and cons of having your own online store or website.

 The pros of selling with an online store like Sellfy:

 - Mobile-first design

 - Multiple payment options

 - 24/7 customer support